 To this day, I’m surprised at how many people don’t brake properly on a bike.

-When you’re on an empty car park practicing your slow riding (above), be sure to practice your braking.
-You need to know how the bike will react if you have to brake hard in an emergency.
+When you’re on an empty car park practising your slow riding (above), be sure to practice your braking.
+You need to know how the bike will react if you brake hard in an emergency.

 Not only is it good to know how the bike will react, but you need to build that muscle memory of applying the brakes correctly.

 If you find yourself in a situation where you need to brake hard, you don’t have time to think about it.
 So cement the muscle memory to do the braking for you when you need it.